rmistry/nest-controlbot-webapp/README.md

 # nest-controlbot-webapp
-Webapp to display the status of, and control the nest-controlbot from
+Google AppEngine webapp that displays the status of and controls the [nest-controlbot](https://github.com/rmistry/nest-controlbot).